9 Medical Reasons Your Short-Term Memory Is Getting Worse

-Lyme disease is transmitted through a tick bite, and causes symptoms like fever, chills, headache, and fatigue, according to the Centers for Disease Control and Prevention.
-However, in the months following, some people may also notice short-term memory problems.
-Dr. Amen notes this may include trouble with attention, focus, and organization.
+Lyme disease is transmitted through a tick bite, and causes early symptoms like fever, chills, headache, and fatigue, according to the Centers for Disease Control and Prevention (CDC).
+Later on, some people also may notice short-term memory problems.
+Dr. Amen points out this may include trouble with attention, focus, and organization.

-Before you panic, there's some good news: "The vast majority of people who are healthy will not have a degenerative neurological condition causing short-term memory loss," says Dr. Lyden.
-But dementia or Alzheimer's is a possibility in some groups.
-If you're over age 60 and have risk factors, like diabetes, high blood pressure, or obesity, then you may be more prone to problems and need to be evaluated, he says.
-Here are some treatable causes of dementia to know about.
+Before you panic, there’s some good news: “The vast majority of people who are healthy will not have a degenerative neurological condition causing short-term memory loss,” says Dr. Lyden.
+But dementia or Alzheimer’s is a possibility in some groups.
+If you’re over 60 and have risk factors like diabetes, high blood pressure, or obesity, then you may be more prone to problems and need to be evaluated, he says.

 If you lead a healthy lifestyle, eat right, exercise, and go easy on alcohol and other substances that can harm memory, yet you still feel like your memory if failing, talk to your doctor about your medications—prescription and over-the-counter, advises Dr. Lyden.
 Cholesterol drugs, painkillers, high blood pressure pills, and sleeping pills are among the drugs that can trigger memory issues.

 When you have an underactive thyroid, everything in your body runs slower.
-Your digestion will slow and you become constipated; cell growth slows and can lead to hair loss; your metabolism becomes sluggish triggering weight gain.
+Your digestion will slow and you can become constipated; cell growth slows and can lead to hair loss; your metabolism becomes sluggish, triggering weight gain.
 And you may be plagued by muddied thinking or forgetfulness.
 Often, medication to restore thyroid hormones can help alleviate symptoms and help you feel better all over.
-Check out these 50 secrets your brain wishes you knew.

 A poor diet

 Inflammation is bad for your body and your brain.
-"The higher the inflammation levels in your body, the worse your memory will be," says Dr. Amen.
-Eating an anti-inflammatory diet (like the Mediterranean diet) and avoiding foods that increase it (highly processed foods, loads of sugar) is key.
+“The higher the inflammation levels in your body, the worse your memory will be,” says Dr. Amen.
+Eating an anti-inflammatory diet, like the Mediterranean diet, and avoiding foods that increase it (highly processed foods, loads of sugar) is key.
 He also recommends taking fish oil and probiotics.
-Don't miss these habits of people with good memory.

 When to seek help